pemocarlo/stress-plus/Code/frontend/README.md

 The documentation of all available CSS selectors can be found [here](https://www.w3schools.com/cssref/css_selectors.asp).

 ## Code style and formatting
-[ESLint](https://eslint.org) is configured to check for some code style and formatting rules.
+[Prettier](https://prettier.io) and [ESLint](https://eslint.org) are configured for this project to have a consistent code style and formatting.
-Use `npm run lint` to run the checks and see your violations.
+The code formatter prettier is executed while git is commiting your files.
+Therefore a well formatted file is always stored in git and you do not need to worry about code formatting.

+Some ESLint checks can not be fixed automatically and git will then reject the commit.
+You need to fix those issues manually.
+To check your files beforehand, you can use `npm run lint` to run the checks without changing any files.

 ### ESLint with Visual Studio Code
 For [Visual Studio Code](https://code.visualstudio.com) users there exists an [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)